ankur-bohra/eco-project/README.md

+Data should be taken from input and given to output.
-TotalData.csv is the final data file from which we have to take data from
+For regressing take data from output